Can I Sue if I Signed an Arbitration Agreement?

 - The decision of the arbitrator is legally binding on the parties

 Unless the parties make it expressly clear in their employment contract that state arbitration law governs, the Federal Arbitration Act (FAA) will apply to their arbitration.
-The FAA establishes broad parameters, most of which can be modified by the agreement of the parties, for how an arbitration begins, proceeds, and resolves.
+The FAA establishes broad parameters.
+Most of those parameters can be modified by the parties' agreement, including how an arbitration begins, proceeds, and resolves.

 How Does an Arbitration Work?